 3. Conduct investigations the registrar deems necessary.

-4. Establish written examinations if deemed necessary to protect the health and safety of the public.
+4. Establish written examinations to protect the health and safety of the public.

-B. To obtain or renew a license under this chapter, the applicant shall:
+B. To obtain, renew or maintain a license under this chapter, the applicant or licensee shall:

-1. Submit to the registrar of contractors a verified application on forms that are prescribed by the registrar of contractors and that contain the following information and shall advise the registrar of any change in the information within thirty days:
+1. Submit to the registrar of contractors a verified application on forms that are prescribed by the registrar of contractors and that contain the following information:

 (a) A designation of the classification of license that is sought by the applicant.

-(b) If the applicant is an individual, the applicant's name and address.
+(b) If the applicant is a sole proprietorship, the applicant's name and address.

 (c) If the applicant is a partnership, the names and addresses of all partners with a designation of any limited partners.